msridhar/NullAway-wiki/Suppressing-Warnings.md

 ```
 In real-world code, there are a variety of scenarios in which an expression can never be null, but NullAway cannot prove it, and use of `castToNonNull` is often appropriate for these cases.

 When auto-patching (see below), it can be useful to tell NullAway about your `castToNonNull` method.
-The option `-Xep:NullAway:CastToNonNullMethod=[...]` does just that, allowing NullAway to add calls to this method rather than standard suppressions in some instances.
+The option `-XepOpt:NullAway:CastToNonNullMethod=[...]` does just that, allowing NullAway to add calls to this method rather than standard suppressions in some instances.
 Adding this option will also lead NullAway to emit a warning if your `castToNonNull` method is invoked with a `@NonNull` argument.

 ### Auto Suppressing